CarlosQS/personal_projects/README.md

 # FELKTEK
 This project is a simple implementation of the Caesar encryption and decryption algorithm using HTML, CSS, and JavaScript.
-Caesar cipher is a type of substitution encryption that replaces each letter in the plaintext with a letter that is a specified number of positions ahead or behind in the alphabet.
+Caesar cipher is a type of substitution encryption that replaces each letter in the plaintext with a letter that is a specified number of positions ahead or behind in the alphabet 🔄

 ## How to Use
 To use FELKTEK's Caesar encryption/decryption tool, follow these steps: